Home » Medieval English Drama » Everyman in Performance

 Good Dedes: Me thynke it is he in dede. (lines 769-71)

 Exits also tend to be slow.
-Characters, notably Fellowship (lines 295-302), Cousin (lines 373-76) and the Gifts of Nature (lines 794-850) exit with an exceptional number of lines spoken while on the move.
+Characters, notably Fellowship (lines 295-302), Cousin (lines 373-76) and the Gifts of Nature (lines 794-850) exit with an exceptional number of lines, spoken while on the move.

 The main symbolic division in Everyman is not between virtues and vices, as in most English morality plays, but between characters who point the way to salvation and morally neutral characters.
 God, Good Deeds, Knowledge, Confession, the Angel and the Doctor are opposed to such figures as Death, Goods and Five Wits, who are more or less well-disposed towards Everyman or more or less indifferent.
-An obvious way of expressing this opposition in the terms of early sixteenth-century staging would have been to associate the salvation figures with raised structures and the neutral figures with the central playing area.
+An obvious way of symbolising this opposition in early sixteenth-century staging would have been to associate the salvation figures with raised structures and the neutral figures with the central playing area.
 The “cold ground” from which Good Deeds first speaks might have been used again as Everyman’s grave, placed under the stage from which the Angel addresses Everyman, and Knowledge might have emerged from the House of Salvation to play her part.

 Number of Stages

 If “the hye sete celestyall” and the place “here above” were combined in a single structure, the actor of God would be able also to play the Angel’s part.
 This seems more likely than that God remains visible throughout the action, treating Everyman’s impassioned prayers (for example at lines 192 and 581) with indifference.
 However, God’s visibility to the audience may be supported by Knowledge’s line, “God seeth thy lyuynge in his throne aboue'” (line 637).
 If the same actor were able to play both God and the Angel, this would solve one of the difficulties of doubling.
-The grave might be placed under this structure and the House of Salvation would be a separate unit.
+The grave might be placed beneath this structure and the House of Salvation would be a separate unit.
 This plan would reproduce features of the staging of The Castle of Perseverance, in which the Castle (symbolically equivalent to the House of Salvation) is detached from God’s scaffold.

 Alternatively, it would be possible to combine God’s throne, the Angel’s place, the House of Salvation and the grave in a single tower-like structure.
 This would have the disadvantage of detaching Good Deeds from the other salvation figures.
 She could not begin speaking from the grave, since she must not be too close to the House of Salvation, to which Knowledge must conduct Everyman.
 On the other hand, a single actor would be available for God, Confession and the Angel.
 The stage plan of Perseverance differs from this arrangement in having heaven (God’s scaffold) as a separate structure, but resembles it in that Mankind’s death bed, from under which Anima (his soul) arises, is placed below the Castle.
 The arrangement also receives some support from the staging of The Conversion of Saint Paul, where a single scaffold, centrally placed, probably contained God, an angel, the Holy Spirit and some complicated machinery (Wickham English Moral Interludes 106).